Are your workplace risk assessments up to scratch? Read this post to discover the most up-to-date advice.

 Advice on COVID-19 reflects this emphasis.
 Alongside the risk assessment requirement, the other requirements to working safely during the coronavirus pandemic are about practical controls: work from home, implement hygiene procedures, maintain separation, and manage the transmission risk.

 Another positive in both the UK and Irish governments’ advice for COVID-19 assessments is that employers should consult with workers.

 Worker engagement makes for more effective risk controls, so it is good news that it is being addressed explicitly.

-Although the HSE provide template tables if people wish to use them, it has never insisted on this format.
+Although the HSE provides template tables if people wish to use them, it has never insisted on this format.

 Only three things need to be recorded: the hazards, who might be harmed and how, and what you are doing to control the risks.
 This last item should include (or link to) information about who will carry out the actions, and when.

-Where controls are already in existing documents such as method statements, or in existing systems such as computerized checklists, these can be referenced rather than repeated.
-Current HSE advice emphasizes “Do not rely purely on paperwork as your main priority should be to control the risks in practice.”
+Where controls are already in existing documents such as method statements, or in existing systems such as computerised checklists, these can be referenced rather than repeated.
+Current HSE advice emphasises “Do not rely purely on paperwork as your main priority should be to control the risks in practice.”

-The UK Government have urged employers to share the results of COVID-19 risk assessment with the workforce, and on the organizations' websites.
-Many organizations are using their Intranets to share the controls with their workforce, while retail businesses with an interest in encouraging people back to shops are sharing their control measures online publicly.
+The UK Government have urged employers to share the results of COVID-19 risk assessment with the workforce, and on the organisations' websites.
+Many organisations are using their Intranets to share the controls with their workforce, while retail businesses with an interest in encouraging people back to shops are sharing their control measures online publicly.

 Could greater sharing of risk assessment findings be encouraged beyond COVID-19?